Creating a C# MSI Installer with IronBarCode

 • Search for Button

-• Add the button by drag and down onto the windows form.
+• Add the button by dragging and dropping onto the Windows form

-Double click on the button component to access the C# code of the form.
-Below is the logic for the form component, it takes in a barcode and attempts to scan it.
-This code only scan image and does not work for PDF.
-Use the ReadPdf method for PDF document.
+Double-click on the button component to access the C# code of the form.
+Below is the logic for the form component—it takes in a barcode and attempts to scan it.
+This code only scans images and does not work for PDFs.
+Use the ReadPdf method for PDF documents.
+For comprehensive barcode reading options, refer to the barcode reader settings documentation.

 using IronBarCode;